Skip to main content

 WHEN WILL I SEE DALLAS PROMISE LISTED IN MY FINANCIAL AID PACKAGE?

-The review process of financial aid files for students participating in the Dallas County Promise Scholarship program will begin after the 12th day of class (Census Day) of the fall and spring terms.
-For the spring 2023 term the review process will begin on Monday, January 30, 2023.
-It is a manual review process and is anticipated to take 2 weeks; graduating seniors will be reviewed first, then other upperclassmen, and finally first semester students.
-Students enrolled in the summer term will have their files reviewed in July, after the last session census day for the term.
+The review process of financial aid files for students participating in the Dallas County Promise Scholarship program who are enrolled for the spring 2025 term will begin after the census day (12th day of class) for the term.
+For the spring 2025 term the review process will begin on Monday, February 3, 2025.
+It is a manual review process and is anticipated to take approximately 2 weeks; graduating seniors will be reviewed first, then other upperclassmen, and finally first semester students.
 Only completed financial aid applications will be reviewed for possible funding, this includes completing the verification process if selected.
-Some students might have an Estimated Dallas Promise listed in their financial aid package.
-This is just an estimated place holder and there is no action that the student would need to take.

 WHAT DOES DALLAS COUNTY PROMISE PAY?

-The Dallas County Promise pays only tuition that has not been paid by federal and state grants, as well as UNT Dallas scholarships.
-The Dallas County Promise does not pay for fees, housing, books, or any other expenses.
-Incoming high school seniors could receive Promise scholarship funding for up to four years or the completion of the first bachelor’s degree.
-Incoming transfer students from Dallas College could receive Promise scholarship funding for up to three years or the completion of the first bachelor’s degree.
+The Dallas County Promise Scholarship funds are restricted to tuition only after all federal, state, and institutional grants, scholarships, and waivers\exemptions have been applied.
+These funds cannot be used towards fees, books\supplies, on-campus housing, or other expenses.
+Incoming high school seniors could receive Promise Scholarship funding for up to four years or the completion of the first bachelor’s degree.
+Incoming transfer students from Dallas College could receive Promise Scholarship funding for up to three years or the completion of the first bachelor’s degree.

 HOW DOES UNT DALLAS DETERMINE HOW MUCH FUNDING I WILL RECEIVE?

-All students that have been identified as meeting Promise Program requirements, as well as those meeting the renewal requirements, will be reviewed for possible Promise scholarship funding every year.
+All students that have been identified as meeting Promise Program requirements, as well as those meeting the renewal requirements, will be reviewed for possible Promise scholarship funding every semester.

 Promise students that started at UNT Dallas prior to the Fall 2021 term: